greenelab/deep-review/all-sections.md

 ### Data limitations

 A lack of large-scale, high-quality, correctly labeled training data has impacted deep learning in nearly all applications we have discussed, from healthcare to genomics to drug discovery.
 The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of those examples can be just as problematic.
 For example, in genomics labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
 It is possible to weight training examples or construct Bayesian models to account for uncertainty or non-independence in the data.
 To this end, Park et al.
 [@5tvnB4uW] estimated shared non-biological signal between datasets to correct for non-independence related to assay platform or other factors in a Bayesian integration of many datasets.
 However, such techniques are rarely placed front and center in any description of methods, and so may be easily overlooked.

 For some types of data, especially images, it is straightforward to augment training datasets by splitting a single labeled example into multiple examples.
-For example, an
-image can easily be rotated, flipped, or translated and retain its label [@9G9Hv1Pp].
+For example, an image can easily be rotated, flipped, or translated and retain its label [@9G9Hv1Pp].
 3D MRI and 4D fMRI (with time as a dimension) data can be decomposed into sets of 2D images [@11NHbWB1V].
 This can greatly expand the number of training examples but artificially treats such derived images as independent instances and sacrifices the structure inherent in the data.
 CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of random subsets of cells that are randomly sampled with replacement from the full dataset [@r3Gbjksq].

-Simulated or semi-synthetic training data has also been employed in multiple biomedical domains. `TODO:  simulated data: #5 #99 #293, maybe #117 and #197.
-There is a counter-example from drug discovery to include as well that is related to #55`
+Simulated or semi-synthetic training data has been employed in multiple biomedical domains, though many of these ideas are not specific to deep learning.
+Training and evaluating on simulated data, for instance, generating synthetic TF binding sites with position weight matrices [@iEmvzeT8] or RNA-seq reads for predicting mRNA transcript boundaries [@2M3zXijc], is a standard practice in bioinformatics.
+This strategy can help benchmark algorithms when the available gold standard dataset are imperfect, but it should be paired with an evaluation on real data, as in the prior examples [@iEmvzeT8; @2M3zXijc].
+In rare cases, models trained on simulated data have been successfully applied directly to real data [@2M3zXijc].

+Simulated data can also be create negative examples when only positive training instances are available.
+DANN [@15E5yG1Ho] adopts this approach to predict the pathogenicity of genetic variants using semi-synthetic training data from Combined Annotation-Dependent Depletion [@KxEzGxJ6].
+Though our emphasis here is on the training strategy, it should be noted that logistic regression outperformed DANN when distinguishing known pathogenic mutations from likely benign variants in real data.
+Similarly, a somatic mutation caller has been trained by injecting mutations into real sequencing datasets [@ECTm1SuA].
+This method was successful at detecting mutations in other semi-synthetic datasets but was not validated on real data.

+In settings where the experimental observations are biased toward positive instances, such as MHC protein and peptide ligand binding affinity [@1Hk3NTSn2], or the negative instances vastly outnumber the positives, such as high-throughput chemical screening [@1E0x7QgLP], training datasets have been augmented by adding additional instances and assuming they are negative.
+There is some evidence that this can improve performance [@1E0x7QgLP], but in other cases it was only beneficial when the real training datasets were extremely small [@1Hk3NTSn2].
+Overall, training with simulated and semi-simulated data is a valuable idea for overcoming limited sample sizes but one that requires more rigorous evaluation on real ground-truth datasets before we can recommend it for widespread use.
+There is a risk that a model will easily discriminate synthetic examples but not generalize to real data.

 Multimodal, multi-task, and transfer learning, discussed in detail below, can also combat data limitations to some degree.
 There are also emerging network architectures, such as Diet Networks for high-dimensional SNP data [@15JUKBg9y].
 These use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
 This embedding (i.e. PCA, per class histograms, or a Word2vec [@1GhHIDxuW] generalization) can be learned directly from input data or take advantage of other datasets or domain knowledge.
 Additionally, in this task the features are the examples, an important advantage when it is typical to have 500 thousand or more SNPs and only a few thousand patients.
 Finally, this embedding is of a much lower dimension, allowing for a large reduction in the number of free parameters.
 In the example given, the number of free parameters from was reduced from 30 million to 50 thousand, a factor of 600.

 ### Hardware limitations and scaling